Lockheed U-2: U-2R/S details

 The U-2R, first flown in 1967, is significantly larger and more capable than the original aircraft.
 A tactical reconnaissance version, the TR-1A, first flew in August 1981.
 A distinguishing feature of these aircraft is the addition of a large instrumentation "superpod" under each wing.
 Designed for standoff tactical reconnaissance in Europe, the TR-1A was structurally identical to the U-2R.
 The 17th Reconnaissance Wing, RAF Alconbury, England used operational TR-1As from 1983 until 1991.
 The last U-2 and TR-1 aircraft were delivered to USAF in October 1989.
 In 1992 all TR-1s were re-designated to U-2R for uniformity across the fleet.
 The two-seat trainer variant of the TR-1, the TR-1B, was redesignated as the TU-2R.
-After upgrading with the GE F-118-101 engine, the former U-2Rs were designated the U-2S Senior Year.
+After upgrading with the GE F118-101 engine, the former U-2Rs were designated the U-2S Senior Year.